 - Payment terms

-I want you to understand precisely what you’re paying for and why.
+I want you to know exactly what you're paying for and why, line by line.

 Understanding Local Regulations and Code Requirements

-Peyton falls under El Paso County jurisdiction, which means you need to comply with county building codes for any significant chimney work.
-The county has adopted the 2021 International Building Code with local amendments.
+Peyton falls under El Paso County, so any significant chimney work has to line up with county building code.
+The county runs on the 2021 International Building Code with some local tweaks on top.

-- Height Requirements: All chimneys must meet the 3-2-10 rule (3 feet above roof penetration, 2 feet above anything within 10 feet)
+- Height: every chimney has to meet the 3-2-10 rule, which is 3 feet above the roof penetration and 2 feet above anything within 10 feet of it

-- Liner Requirements: New installations and major repairs require approved chimney liners
+- Liners: new installs and major repairs need an approved chimney liner

-- Cap Requirements: Spark arrestors are required in designated wildfire zones (check with the local fire department)
+- Caps: spark arrestors are required in designated wildfire zones, so check with the local fire department

-- Clearances: Specific clearances required between the chimney and combustible materials
+- Clearances: there are set distances required between the chimney and any combustible material

-For the most current information on building codes, permits, and requirements specific to your property, I recommend contacting:
+For the current word on codes, permits, and what applies to your specific property, I'd reach out to:

-- Colorado Springs Fire Department (serving parts of Peyton): For fire safety regulations
+- Colorado Springs Fire Department (which serves parts of Peyton): for fire safety rules

-- Colorado Department of Public Health and Environment: For wood-burning regulations and air quality rules
+- Colorado Department of Public Health and Environment: for wood-burning rules and air quality limits

 Schedule Your Inspection Today

-Don’t wait until you smell smoke in your living room or notice water stains on your ceiling.
-Regular maintenance is the key to safe, efficient chimney operation.
+Don't wait until you smell smoke in the living room or spot a water stain creeping across the ceiling.
+Staying on top of maintenance is the whole game if you want a safe, efficient chimney.

-Our inspection and cleaning services start at just $199—a small investment in your family’s safety and your home’s value.
-We serve all of Peyton and the surrounding areas of El Paso County, typically within 24-48 hours of your call.
+Our inspection and cleaning start at just $199, which is a small price next to your family's safety and your home's value.
+We cover all of Peyton and the rest of El Paso County, usually within 24 to 48 hours of your call.
+Pick up the phone and dial (720) 207-9232 and you'll get a real person, not a runaround.

-Remember, we’re not just another chimney company.
-We’re your neighbors, committed to keeping Peyton homes safe and warm.
-Whether you need a simple cleaning or major chimney repairs, we’ve got the experience, equipment, and expertise to do it right.
+We're not just another chimney company passing through.
+We're your neighbors, and we're in it to keep Peyton homes safe and warm.
+Whether you need a quick cleaning or major chimney repairs, we've got the experience, the gear, and the know-how to do it right the first time.

-Visit our service areas page to confirm we serve your specific location, or check out our career opportunities if you’re interested in joining our team.
+Head over to our service areas page to confirm we reach your spot, or check out our career opportunities if you're thinking about joining the crew.

-For more information about maintaining your chimney system, browse our chimney and fireplace blog, where I share tips, answer common questions, and provide updates on local regulations and best practices.
+Want more on keeping your chimney in shape?
+Browse our chimney and fireplace blog, where I share tips, answer the questions I get asked most, and keep folks posted on local rules and best practices.